Luchse0404/Project-Aletheia/Concept/What i propose.md

 ### Tier 2 — Strategic Premium Licensing
 - Sports rights, cinema, marquee events
-- EBU acts as purchasing cartel
+- EBU acts as a purchasing cartel
 - Rights: Stream, time-limited, DRM

 Come for the football — stay for the Parliament.